Library

 In a nutshell…NO.

 AI will NOT replace designers.
-Designers who know how to use AI will replace ones who don’t.
+Designers who use AI well will replace those who don’t.

-It will, however, have a transformative impact on the profession, forcing companies to start rethinking research roles.
-AI automates specific design tasks such as transcription and large scale data collection.
-Amassing customer data means it can tailor user experiences to various user groups.
+It will, however, have a transformative impact on the profession, forcing companies to start rethinking research roles

-However, AI falls short when asked to perform innately human tasks.
-The ones that require human creativity, empathy and critical thinking.
+However, AI falls short when performing tasks that require human creativity, empathy, and critical thinking.
 Without human interpretation, it’s just a pile of data.

 We view it as a symbiotic relationship.
 AI needs UX design, just as UX design needs AI.

 UX is a human-centric profession.
-And it always will be.
-However, AI will revolutionize the way designers and researchers work.
-Hopefully we’ve alleviated some short-term fears.
+But AI will revolutionize the way designers and researchers work.
 To avoid becoming obsolete, Jakob Nielsen strongly urged UX professionals to learn how to use AI.

-With this in mind, it’s important to understand where AI’s involvement ends and human involvement begins.
+With this in mind, it’s important to understand where AI’s involvement ends and where human involvement begins:

 To all humans reading this: recognize that you’re an essential cog in the design machine.